 Western University offers a two-year Master's program in Ancient Philosophy jointly run by the Departments of Philosophy and Classical Studies.
 The program is aimed primarily at undergraduate students interested in pursuing ancient philosophy at the doctoral level.
 Western has one of the largest concentrations of faculty in the field, including five specialists in ancient philosophy and an additional four core members with areas of research related to Greek and Roman language and history.
 This interdisciplinary program is the only master's program of its kind in North America and only one of a handful of similar masters programs in the world.
-Unlike those other MAs, all students admitted to Western's program receive a full two-year funding package.
+Unlike those other MAs, all students admitted to Western's program receive a full funding package for five terms.

 Overview of the Program